Already, analysts predict spending on AI systems will reach almost $58 billion in the next few years.

 How much does artificial intelligence cost, though?
 It’s a question companies of all sizes (from enterprises to startups) are asking.
 Good news, this AI pricing guide covers all your questions about the cost of artificial intelligence, from the average rates to the pricing factors that determine what you pay.

 Keep reading to learn more about the average cost of artificial intelligence!
-Or, for more information about AI pricing, contact us online or call us at 888-601-5359 to chat with an experienced WebFX strategist.
+Or, for more information about how you can add an AI package to your existing WebFX services, give us a call at 888-601-5359 to chat with an experienced WebFX strategist.

 In 2020, companies can pay anywhere from $0 to more than $300,000 for AI software.
 This software can range from a solution provided by a third-party to a custom platform developed by a team of in-house or freelance data scientists.

 If your company uses a third-party AI software, like for a pre-built chatbot, expect to pay up to $40,000 per year.
 In some cases, your business may find free chatbot applications that meet your needs, though these mostly work for entrepreneurial operations.

 In comparison, custom AI solutions cost anywhere from $6000 to over $300,000.
 This price tag includes development and rollout.
 Ongoing AI services, like for consulting, generally cost less and depend on the consultant’s hourly fee.
 Most AI consultants charge $200 to $350 per hour.

 When it comes to artificial intelligence, a range of factors influence AI software costs.
 From your preference for a custom or pre-built solution to the type of AI required, like a virtual assistant or analysis system, dozens of decisions will influence what your business invests in AI.

 Learn more about the most influential AI pricing factors: